 This simple cucumber salad recipe is great in the summer served with a mild, grilled fish, such as trout.
 It's a cool side dish that doesn't require heating up the kitchen.
-It also has only a few ingredients, so you might even prepare it while you away from home, even while camping.
-Imagine catching fish to grill and preparing this refreshing salad to have with it.
+It also has only a few ingredients, so you might even prepare it while you away from home.

 Dill is the traditional accompaniment for fish, but not everyone loves the flavor.
 You can change it up and substitute chives, cilantro, mint, or parsley for the dill for a completely different flavor.
 See what you have growing in your garden and give it a try.
 You can use dried herbs if that is what is available.